 Cooking Tips Or Tricks

-- Rinse the rice a few times before you start cooking to remove any dirt, husks and starch.
+- Rinse the rice a few times before you start cooking to remove any dirt and husks.
+Even if the rice is clean we still rinse it to remove the excess starch.

 - If you want plain boiled white rice, do not add the turmeric (Haldi) powder.